-Financial Aid Awards & Disbursement of Funds
+Financial Aid Awards and Disbursement of Funds

 When you are awarded financial aid you may register for classes.
 Those who register for classes before being awarded are responsible for payment of tuition.
-Financial aid is not disbursed to the college until the first day of each quarter.
+Financial aid is not disbursed to the College until the first day of each quarter.
 Applicants with awards in excess of tuition and fees will receive a disbursement refund.
-OC has partnered with Higher One, a third party provider approved by the Department of Education, to issue disbursement refunds to OC students.
-All financial aid applicants will receive in the mail a debit card called the OlympicAdvantageCard.
-The card must be activated and the student must choose how to receive the disbursement refund; options include: deposit to OlympicAdvantageCard; send electronically to another bank; or receive a paper check from Higher One.
-For more information about Higher One and the OlympicAdvantageCard go online: www.olympic. edu/paying-college/financial-aid/financial-aid-faqs
+OC has partnered with Bank Mobile, a third party provider approved by the Department of Education, to issue disbursement refunds to OC students.
+All financial aid applicants will receive in the mail a BRIGHT GREEN ENVELOPE containing a Refund Selection Kit.
+Students must choose how to receive the disbursement refund.
+Options include: send electronically to another bank, deposit to Bank Mobile Vibe card; or paper check from Bank Mobile.
+For more information about Bank Mobile and the refund selection options go online: www. olympic.edu/paying-college/ financial-aid/ financial-aid-faqs.